What’s the best month for a winter visit to Switzerland?

 Where to find summer snow in Switzerland

-Summer snow in Switzerland can be found at the highest mountain tops: about 3000 m (9843 ft) and higher.
+Summer snow in Switzerland can usually be found at the highest mountain tops: about 3000 m (9843 ft) and higher.
 Examples are:

 Tips for snow activities in winter can be found here.